banisterious/obsidian-oneirometrics/docs/PROJECT_OVERVIEW.md

 This project is licensed under the MIT License - see the `LICENSE` file for details.

 ## Recent Updates
+- **Templater Integration:**
+  - Standardized templates with Templater as the recommended engine
+  - Automatic fallback mechanism for users without Templater
+  - Template wizard with dual preview (Templater and static versions)
+  - Placeholder system for easy template filling
+  - Backward compatibility with existing templates
+  - Improved template UI with clearer guidance

 - **Enhanced Filtering System:**
   - Date range filter with calendar preview
   - Custom Date Filter with date range selection